Last Updated on June 20, 2026 by Daniel Globe

 Best Places to Eat and Drink

-- Splash Cafe: clam chowder in sourdough—seafood bliss.
+- Splash Cafe: clam chowder in sourdough, a local classic.

-- Ventana Grill: cliffside seafood, wine, panoramic ocean.
+- Ventana Grill: cliffside seafood, wine, panoramic ocean views.

 - Old West, Surfside, Cool Cat: cinnamon rolls, creative donuts, classic burgers.

-You’ll eat like you’re free—follow cravings, skip the schedule, and let flavors map your Pismo Beach memories.
+Follow your cravings and let the flavors map your Pismo Beach memories.

 Where to Stay: Hotels, VRBOs, and Camping